MEGAFRAN/dbt-core-demo/README.md

 Welcome to your new dbt project!

-# to activate the environment type on terminal: ../bin/activate
+# to activate the environment type on terminal: source ../bin/activate

 # to install dependencies: pip install ${dependency name}